VISIONAI/VMXdocs/docs/VMXapi.md

 # VMX API

-VMX runs as a server and processes requests over HTTP.
+VMX runs as a server and processes object detection requests over HTTP.

 ---